SICZ/docker-simple-ca/README.md

 docker run -v $PWD/secrets:/var/lib/simple-ca/secrets sicz/simple-ca secrets
 ```

-You can start with this sample `docker-compose.yml` file:
+Then you can start with this sample `docker-compose.yml` file:
 ```yaml
 services:
   simple-ca: